View the COVID-19 Dashboard for current data.

 (Strategy for Mitigation)

-The following are requirements from the CDC for proper hygiene and preventing the spread of COVID-19:
+The following CDC guidelines promote proper hygiene and help to prevent the spread of COVID-19:

 Use a face covering indoors and when maintaining a safe distance from others is not possible.